 The ISO Clearing System Identification is not converted into the MT Clearing System Identification (eg.,”AUBSB” is not converted to “AU”).

-Name and ClearingSystemMemberIdentification are truncated after 30 characters in order to fill max 1 line.
+Name and ClearingSystemMemberIdentification are truncated if length is greater than 210 characters.
 A sign “+” is added to indicate truncation.

+DebtorAgent is translated in the same way as PreviousInstructingAgent with code /INS/ but with higher priority than PreviousInstructingAgent.
+DebtorAgent will only be present if the payment is originated in MX in which case the DebtorAgent should not be filled also in PreviousInstructingAgent in order to avoid duplicate in translation.

 RemittanceInformation is translated to Field 72.
 Only one occurrence is allowed in CBPR+ with max 140 characters.
 Code /BNF/ and /TSU/ can be present coming from previous MT to MX translation.
 Each code is expected to be present maximum once.
 If information is present (at the beginning on the RI string) with no code, it will be concatenated with information following code /BNF/ or if the code is not yet used, then it will be created to translate to field 72.